Justin Lee Collins: Writing

 In September 2009 Collins' autobiography Good Times! was published by Ebury Press.
 An audiobook followed.

 Personal life

 Marriage and children

 In 2003, Collins married Karen Lee.
 She gave birth to their first child, a boy, in May 2005.
 In January 2008, Collins announced his wife had recently given birth to their second son.
 Collins separated from his wife in late 2010.

 Harassment conviction

-In November 2010, Justin Collins began a relationship with Anna Larke.
+In November 2010, Collins began a relationship with Anna Larke.
 After their break-up, Collins was charged with harassment of Larke under Section 4 of the Protection from Harassment Act 1997 (harassment causing fear of violence), and was subsequently tried at St Albans Crown Court, where he was sentenced to 140 hours of community service and to pay £3,500 prosecution costs.

 Following the trial he sought help from a psychotherapist.

+Libel lawsuit

+In 2017, Collins successfully sued British tabloid The Sun for £50,000 when they falsely reported his dismissal from FUBAR Radio.
+The tabloid claimed Collins was sacked for sexism.
+The claim was proven false in a court of law and the paper were forced to issue a print apology.
+The statement read:

+"We wish to make clear that JLC did not behave in this way and has not been sacked from Fubar.
+We apologise to JLC and have agreed to pay him damages.".